 Step II: Registering this name with the Secretary of State

-Your next step is to register your new party.
-Your letter should include:
+So, obviously, your next step is to register your new party.
+Your

 - Names and addresses of temporary party officials